Romeo and Juliet (1954 Argentine film)

-Romeo and Juliet (Romeo y Julita) is a 1954 Argentine film directed by Enrique Carreras.
+Romeo and Juliet (Romeo y Julita) is a 1954 Argentine film directed by Enrique Carreras during the classical era of Argentine cinema.
 The screenplay was written by Rafael Beltrán, based on the plot by Miguel de Calasanz.
 It stars Alfredo Barbieri, Amelia Vargas, Esteban Serrador and Susana Campos and was released on March 16, 1954.

 Plot

 An engaged couple rents an apartment that turns out to belong to someone else.